 The Ultimate Adventure: landing at the Treaty Grounds

 To make your Bay of Islands skydive even more special you can land on New Zealand’s most historic site: the Waitangi Treaty Grounds.
-You can choose a skydive from 4 different heights: 9,000ft, 12,000ft, 16,500ft and 20,000 ft.
+You can choose a skydive from 4 different heights: 9,000ft, 12,000ft, 16,000ft and 18,000 ft.

 Your Treaty Grounds adventure starts at Kerikeri airport with the safety briefing and meeting your skydive instructor.
 It is now time to board the skydive plane.
 Enjoy spectacular views of turquoise water, golden beaches, and lush countryside during the 15-minute flight to the Treaty Grounds at 9,000ft.